History of Unitarianism: Norway

-In 1892 and 1893 the Norwegian Unitarian ministers Hans Tambs Lyche and Kristofer Janson returned from America and at once started independently of each other to introduce Unitarianism.
-In 1894 Tambs Lyche failed to organize a Unitarian Church in Oslo (then Kristiania) but managed to publish Norway's first Unitarian periodical (Free Words).
-In January 1895 Kristofer Janson founded The Church of Brotherhood in Oslo which was to be the first Unitarian church – where he stayed as the congregation's pastor only for 3 years.
-In 1904 Herman Haugerud was to return to Norway from America and to become the last Unitarian pastor to The Unitarian Society (which The Church of Brotherhood now was renamed).
-Pastor Haugerud died in 1937 and the Unitarian church ceased to exist shortly thereafter.
-Between 1986 and 2003 different Unitarian groups were active in Oslo.
-In 2004 these merged into The Unitarian Association which registered as religious society according to Norwegian law on 20 April 2005 under the name The Unitarian Association (The Norwegian Unitarian Church).
-Later "Bét Dávid" has been added to the name: The Bét Dávid Unitarian Association (The Norwegian Unitarian Church).
-The church is akin to both Transylvanian Unitarianism and Judaism, hence the name bét referring to the Hebrew word for "house" and Dávid which is the name of the first Transylvanian Unitarian bishop Dávid Ferenc (1510–1579).
-In 2006 this church was associated with the International Council of Unitarians and Universalists (ICUU).
-Since 2007 there is also a Unitarian Universalist Fellowship independent of The Norwegian Unitarian Church.
+In 1892 and 1893, the Norwegian Unitarian ministers Hans Tambs Lyche and Kristofer Janson returned from America and at once started independently of each other to introduce Unitarianism.
+In 1894, Tambs Lyche failed to organize a Unitarian Church in Oslo (then Kristiania) but managed to publish Norway's first Unitarian periodical (Free Words).
+In January 1895, Kristofer Janson founded The Church of Brotherhood in Oslo, which was to be the first Unitarian church—where he stayed as the congregation's pastor for only three years.
+In 1904, Herman Haugerud was to return to Norway from America and to become the last Unitarian pastor to The Unitarian Society (which The Church of Brotherhood now was renamed).
+Pastor Haugerud died in 1937, and the Unitarian church ceased to exist shortly after.
+Between 1986 and 2003, different Unitarian groups were active in Oslo.
+In 2004, these merged into The Unitarian Association, which registered as a religious society according to Norwegian law on 20 April 2005 under the name The Unitarian Association (The Norwegian Unitarian Church).
+Later, "Bét Dávid" was added to the name: The Bét Dávid Unitarian Association (The Norwegian Unitarian Church).
+The church is akin to both Transylvanian Unitarianism, and Judaism, hence the name bét referring to the Hebrew word for "house" and Dávid, which is the name of the first Transylvanian Unitarian bishop Dávid Ferenc (1510–1579).
+In 2006, this church was associated with the International Council of Unitarians and Universalists (ICUU).
+Since 2007, there is also a Unitarian Universalist Fellowship independent of The Norwegian Unitarian Church.
 This fellowship is located in the Oslo area.